razorpay/razorpay-android-sample-app/readme.md

 # Razorpay's Sample Android App

 This repository demonstrates how to integrate Razorpay's Android SDK.
-The apk built with code from this repository is published on the [Play Store](https://play.google.com/store/apps/details?id=com.razorpay.newsampleapp).
+The apk built with code from this repository is published [here](https://rzp-mobile.s3.amazonaws.com/checkout-sample/app-release-with-1.6.7.apk)

-The documentation to our Android SDK is available [here](https://razorpay.com/docs/checkout/android/)
+The documentation to our Android SDK is available [here](https://razorpay.com/docs/payment-gateway/android-integration/standard/)

 ## Features